London Schools In The Good Schools Guide

 How do I search for London Schools?

 Use our 'Find a School' search to locate schools in, or near to, London that meets your criteria.
-You can search for all schools or just those reviewed by the GSG team.
+You can search for all schools, or just those reviewed by the Good Schools Guide team.
+Search by distance from a postcode or town or within a local authority.

 Don't forget to select the local authorities that are of interest to you.
 You can even limit your search to include only those schools reviewed by The Good Schools Guide - simply select 'In Good Schools Guide' = 'Yes'.